 For those pursuing a medical career in their home country or who are in the early years of their medical education, such LoRs can be used when applying to jobs in the future and can boost your resume.

-How do I Get a Great LoR?
+How do I Get a Strong Letter of Recommendation?

 Clinical experiences provide you the opportunity to practice your medical English, test your clinical knowledge, and brush up on clinical skills.
 They also offer you the perfect opportunity to obtain a letter of recommendation.